From the venerable Sensoji to the futuristic Tokyo Skytree, Asakusa is a great juxtaposition of the old and the new

 For centuries, a constant flow of visitors has come to pay their respects and pray in the temple's main hall.
 Around the central building, you can also see the Goju-no-To five-tiered pagoda, several smaller halls, and charming little gardens, one of which houses Tokyo's oldest stone bridge and wooden structure.
 To the right of the main hall, you will find Asakusa Shrine, where the three men who founded Sensoji are enshrined.

-After passing through the Thunder Gate, explore the bustling Nakamise Street where traditional crafts, printed cotton kimono, and the wafting scent of Japanese sweets will compete for your attention.
+After passing through Kaminarimon, explore the bustling Nakamise Street where traditional crafts, printed cotton kimono, and the wafting scent of Japanese sweets will compete for your attention.
 Try the famous old-school snacks dorayaki, fried manju buns, or mochi skewers.

 Branching out, you will find dozens of smaller shopping streets, perfect for a leisurely wander.
 Denpoin-dori, Kannon-dori, and Asakusa Chuo-dori are particularly attractive, and still maintain the flair of the Asakusa of yore as people are carted around on rickshaws past bright-red lanterns and bridges.